agiliq/agiliq-jekyll/_posts/2019-09-26-aws-chalice-polls-app.md

 title:  "A serverless web application using Python, API Gateway and Lambda function"
 description: "Creating a REST application using AWS Chalice and Peewee"
 keywords: "AWS, Chalice, Peewee, Serverless"
-date: 2019-09-22
+date: 2019-09-26
 categories: [Serverless, AWS, Lambda]
 author: Akshar
 ---

 ## Agenda

 This post is inspired by Django polls app.
-We will build RESTful endpoints for a polls app using AWS Chalice.
+We will build RESTful endpoints for a polls app using <a href="https://github.com/aws/chalice" target="_blank">AWS Chalice</a>.

 We will use a Postgres database.
 We want to avoid raw sql queries and hence will use peewee as our ORM.